My route across Egypt, Suez canal, Sinai peninsula, and Jordan.

 The weather is very unpredictable and changes incredibly quickly up here, with temperatures hovering around 1C.
 I waited it out for 3 days before the right weather window opened to Greenland.
 My primary flight preparation tools: Windy and Foreflight.

-I am very comfortable at the "Accommodations by the Sea" B&B. This is a great place to plan the flight across the Davis Strait to Greenland.
+I am very comfortable at the "Accommodations by the Sea" B&B. This is a great place to wait out bad weather and plan the flight across the Davis Strait to Greenland.

 The permit to enter Greenland was finally approved, so I decided to continue to Bangor, Maine.
 I was fortunate to meet up with David, a RV-12 owner and member of VAF in the Bangor area.
 He seems to know many of the RV owners on the east coast and very involved with the community.